We are playing this by ear; no plans at the moment

 Veselo Song Book has lyrics carefully matched to the recordings we most often dance to.
 If you spot errors, please let us know!
 Click on "Veselo Song Book" on the left to get these lyrics.
 Last updated December 27, 2021.

-Please print lyrics for your own personal songbook or bookmark this page on your smartphone!
+Please print lyrics for your own personal songbook or download songs to your smartphone or tablet!

 Singing Group History